dalechou/lazyraiders/README.md

-# lazyraiders
+# Lazyraiders

 Example: https://dalechou.github.io/lazyraiders/

 This tool provides an overview of World of Warcraft raiders with their item level and latest mythic+ activity.
+Raider.IO API is used to populate this information.

 # How to use this tool?